EXCLUSIVE-Amazon.com previews FTC defense at companywide meeting -transcript

 Nov 7 (Reuters) - Amazon.com's AMZN.O top lawyer on Tuesday previewed the broad outlines of the company's possible defense against the U.S. Federal Trade Commission's antitrust lawsuit against the retailer, at a private companywide meeting.

-In the two-hour meeting, attorney David Zapolsky expressed confidence in Amazon's ability to fend off the blockbuster lawsuit, calling the company's tactics "absolutely defensible behavior," according to a transcript of the meeting seen by Reuters.
+During the two-hour meeting, covering a range of topics, attorney David Zapolsky expressed confidence in Amazon's ability to fend off the blockbuster lawsuit, calling the company's tactics "absolutely defensible behavior," according to a transcript of the meeting seen by Reuters.

 Along the way, he quoted Taylor Swift lyrics as he sought to assuage employees' concerns.